How to Reach Gokarna

 It's a no-brainer that we've all seen sunsets, and some truly magnificent ones too.
 One of the most serene sunsets I've ever experienced was at Gokarna.
 Maybe it was because it was my first solo trip, or because I managed to meet a bunch of truly amazing people.
 Whatever the reason may be, sitting on a cliff by myself, with gentle winds playing with the stands of my hair and an endless ocean ahead of me, I witnessed a magical moment that lasted a while.
 The spot where I watched the sun go down is located off the kudle road, on the right hand side of the road, when you're facing the kudle beach.
 Look for a makeshift playing ground where some youngsters are playing cricket, opposite to the kudle beach parking lot.
 Go towards the cliff that you see farther from the ground.

-Given that Gokarna temples are a major attraction, it would be a sin to not visit them!
+Given that the Gokarna temples are a major attraction, it would be a sin to not visit them!
 Just kidding, I didn't visit the temples on my Gokarna trip either.
 But you mustn't skip out on exploring the charming old town.
-As you walk down the thin lanes with houses packed closely on both sides, you'll find some commonality among all the houses.
+As you walk down the narrow lanes with houses packed closely on both sides, you'll find some commonality among all the houses.
 Almost every house has a white rangoli - a pattern drawn outside the house and a diya lighting up the outside.
 I would recommend walking around the town right after the sunset.
-The heat becomes bearable and watching the diya filled lanes and the priests performing evening rituals is enlightening.
+The heat can be unbearable during the day.
+Besides, watching the diya filled lanes and the priests performing evening rituals is enlightening.
+Pun intended.

 Gokarna Beach Trek

-Although Om beach and Kudle beach are the most popular beaches in Gokarna, there are 3 other not-so-famous beaches that are unexplored and open to those who seek them.
+Although Om beach and Kudle beach are the most popular beaches in Gokarna, there are 3 other not-so-famous Gokarna beaches that are relatively unexplored.
 These beaches are Belekal beach, Paradise beach and Half moon beach.
 While most treks start from Om, take you to Half moon and Paradise beach, they require you to trek back to Om beach.
-A better alternative is to get to Belekal beach by auto, trek to Paradise beach, Half moon beach and finally Om beach.
+A better alternative is to get to Belekal beach by an autorikshaw (tuk-tuk), trek to Paradise beach, Half moon beach and finally Om beach.
 This is the route that my gang followed.
 It look us 6 hours, But we took it easy, bathed in the sea and had a humongous breakfast at half moon beach!
-Read my article on the Gokarna beach trek.

 Start the day early at 6 am so that you can catch the sunrise at Belekan beach!